The Dock

 Traditional Village Pub, Pub With Rooms

-‘Bayfolk’ music sessions take place Friday evenings from about 8.00pm.
+‘Bayfolk’ music sessions take place Friday evenings in the public bar from about 8.00pm.

 The Bay Hotel was built in 1828 when the smuggling boom was coming to an end, but the previous inn on the site was key to the trade.
 Goods from here were moved up the tunnel next to the pub and via several secret passageways out of the village and onto the Salt Road across Fylingdales Moor.
 The tunnel featured in the first series of Villages by the Sea presented by archaeologist Ben Robinson.